MileHacker Logo

 Smart Stays

-• Hostels: For budget-conscious solo travelers, hostels in central Kl offer affordable dormitory beds.
+• Hostels: For budget-conscious solo travelers, hostels in central Kl have cheap dormitory beds.

 • Guesthouses/Cheap Accommodations: Look for basic budget options with good transport links outside central hotspots.

-• Vacation Rentals: For groups or longer stays, offer better value than multiple hotel rooms, especially with kitchen facilities.
+• Vacation Rentals: For groups or longer stays, are a better deal than multiple hotel rooms, especially with kitchen facilities.

 • Consider locations like Sungai Buloh or Kepong for budget-friendly options.